Warriorofaith94/Visualize_Data_with_a_Bar_Chart/README.md

 # Visualize_Data_with_a_Bar_Chart

-Visualize Data Bar Chart
+This project is a Visualize Data Bar Chart

-This is my first page for my web portfolio

-You can see this project at the follow URL:
+You can see this web project on the following link:

-Enjoy!
+Enjoy !